Undivided Resources

 Navigator Jen says, “I absolutely love the organization of the Undivided digital app!
 It's so convenient for on the go with our mobile app, and it’s awesome how I can share pieces of information and documents electronically with any provider I want.
 Total time saver!”

-To get a quick tour of the Undivided app and binder, check out this video on our YouTube page.
+To get a quick tour of the Undivided app and binder, check out this video:

 Some parents think their child won’t qualify for Medi-Cal because their household makes too much money.
-The great news is that the Medi-Cal waiver bases eligibility on your child's diagnosis, not your income.
-Accessing the Medi-Cal waiver can not only help as a primary or secondary insurance, but it also unlocks other benefits like In-Home Support Service (IHSS) and much more.
+The great news is that the Medi-Cal waiver bases eligibility on your child's disability, not your income.
+Accessing the Medi-Cal waiver also unlocks other benefits like In-Home Support Service (IHSS) and much more.

-The Undivided app has a step-by-step guide for you to follow and get all the information you need to apply.
-We also have a Public Benefits Specialist on staff for members to consult with if they get denied and need to appeal the decision.
+The Undivided platform has step-by-step guides for you to follow and get all the information you need to apply for IHSS protective supervision, paramedical services, become a parent provider, and more.
+We also have a Public Benefits Specialist on staff for members to consult with if they get denied and need to appeal an IHSS decision.

 Regional Center or Medi-Cal might pay for diapers?!
 Yes!
 Most parents don’t know that specialized supplies prescribed by a doctor can be covered by public benefits as a payer of last resort — not only diapers but also incontinence supplies like mattress protectors, g-tube supplies, GPS devices for elopers, and much more.